AnnikaCodes/betterpoll/README.md

     - Response on success is JSON of the form `{"success": true, "id": <id>}`, where `<id>` is the poll's ID.
 On error, the response will be JSON of the form `{"success": false, "error": <errorstring>}`, where `<errorstring>` is a human-readable string describing the error that occurred.

 ### Database
-BetterVote currently uses PostgreSQL for its database, although it's possible that alternative databases will be added in the future.
+BetterPoll currently uses PostgreSQL for its database, although it's possible that alternative databases will be added in the future.

 Database tests can be disabled with the `no-db-test` feature.

 There is a database schema at `backend/schema.sql`; you'll need to run this to set up the requisite tables before starting the backend server.

 ## Frontend
-BetterVote's frontend is written in Vue and located in the `frontend/` directory.
+BetterPoll's frontend is written in Vue and located in the `frontend/` directory.

 I plan to generate a static site from this that can be served through something like GitHub Pages.

 ## Configuration
-Configure the databases in `Rocket.toml`; an [example](https://github.com/AnnikaCodes/bettervote/blob/main/backend/Rocket.example.toml) is provided.
+Configure the databases in `Rocket.toml`; an [example](https://github.com/AnnikaCodes/betterpoll/blob/main/backend/Rocket.example.toml) is provided.

 ## Voting algorithms
 [`tallystick`](https://crates.io/crate/tallystick) is used to provide implementations of the voting algorithms.
 Currently, only the Schulze method is supported, but it's definitely possible to add more in the future.